 Hospice care seems like an almost saintly concept as people tend to patients who need end-of-life care.
 Yet there are limits to what kind of care hospice services can provide and that is where home care fills the gap.

 These non-medical services for hospice patients and their families might include bathing, repositioning, and incontinence care for the patient and also family support.
-“We are there to support the families with companionship, preparing meals for the family, running errands, so that person is able to care for the patient,” said Griswell.
-“Often we do a few shifts a week to give the primary caregiver a break or we might be there when a family member is out of town.”
+Alongside them, non-medical in-home care services may include supporting the families with companionship, preparing meals for the family, running errands, and other tasks so that someone might just stay with their loved one.

 A person typically receives hospice care when a doctor has diagnosed them with six months or less to live due to illness.
 Yet there are instances when a person may live for another two years and be receiving some hospice care.